lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### LSB CDA

 The LSB action is used together with the "MSB(x)" MO to avoid sending the most significant part of the packet field if that part is already known by the receiving end.

+The compressor sends the Least Significant Bits as the field residue value.
 The number of bits sent is the original header field length minus the length specified in the MSB(x) MO.

-The compressor sends the Least Significant Bits (e.g. LSB of the length field).
-The decompressor concatenates the x most significant bits of Target Value and the received residue.
+The decompressor concatenates the x most significant bits of Target Value and the received residue value.

-If this action needs to be done on a variable length field, the size of the Compression Residue (using the units defined in FL) MUST be sent as described in {{var-length-field}}.
+If this action is performed on a variable length field, the size of the residue value (using the units defined in FL) MUST be sent as described in {{var-length-field}}.

 ### DevIID, AppIID CDA